The Route: Gleann Easan Biorach and Gleann Diomhan | Distance: 18.4km

-Soon we were climbing again this time up a bouldery, heathery slope inching ever closer to our goal of Loch na Davie!
-At 360m we triumphantly trudged onto the gap where the shallow waters of the Loch quickly came into view.
-The Loch is unusual in that it feeds two burns that run down into two glens, Gleann Essan Biorach (which we has just climbed up from) and Gleann Diomhan (which we were about to descend into), the loch is also the source of allegedly the purest water anywhere in Scotland, and feeder of water to the Arran Distillery.
+Soon we were climbing again this time up a boulder strewn heathery slope inching ever closer to our goal of Loch na Davie!
+At 360m we triumphantly trudged into the gap where the shallow waters of the Loch quickly came into view.
+The Loch is unusual in that it feeds two burns that run down into two glens, Gleann Essan Biorach (which we had just climbed up) and Gleann Diomhan (which we were about to descend into), the loch is also the source of allegedly the purest water anywhere in Scotland, and feeder of water to the Arran Distillery.

 Clambering up the shoulder of the Beinn we attempted to keep on course by GPS alone as all natural features were now obscured by the sheets of heavy rain tippling down from the heavens around us.
-Climbing gradually to the gap at 400m our main objective now woulod be to spot the cairn which signalled the descent route into Gleann Dionhan.
-Any miscalculation here would inadvertently lead to great difficulties later if the wrong path were to be picked up.
-The path along the western side of the descending burn leads to great difficulties further on and is to be avoided.
+Climbing gradually to the gap at 400m our main objective now would be to spot the cairn which signalled the descent route sown into Gleann Dionhan.
+Any miscalculation here would inadvertently lead to greater difficulties later if the wrong path were to be inadvertently picked up.
+The path along the western side of the descending burn leads to many problems further on and is to be avoided at all costs.

 Thankfully due to the wonders of satellite tracking we found ourselves spot on for the descent and started to move at pace in a vain attempt to outrun the scrawl of bad weather hounding us.
 The path was rugged in places as we followed the edge of the gorge toward the Gleann Dionhan National Nature Reserve.
 The reserve is home to some rare species of tree in particular the whitebeam and is ringed by a massive deer fence to keep both deer and sheep out of this protected and very fragile environment.

-We continued at pace along the path through the reserve now descending rapidly into Glen Catacol always following a firm distinct path.
-This new path hugged the river mercilessly only occasionally deviating where necessary climbing over outcrops of banded rock.
+We continued at pace along the path through the reserve now descending rapidly into Glen Catacol, always following a firm and distinct path.
+This new path hugged the river mercilessly only occasionally deviating where necessary to climb over outcrops of banded rock.
 Soon enough though the ladder stile at the bottom of the valley could be seen which signalled the start of our escape route back onto terra firma in the form of the only road that circumnavigates Arran.

 Pausing momentarily to catch our breath and pack away trekking poles in preparation for the tarmac section of the hike we turned to admire the beautiful glacial valley that we had just hiked out of, now that we were safely back down at sea-level and out of the rain.

-The clouds still belched out their rain high up in the hills of Pirnmill in the distance behind us, but back down at sea-level we had inadvertently wondered into a balmy summer afternoon full of butterflies and the gentle sounds of crashing waves on the pebble shores beyond and behind the pretty gorse.
+The clouds still belched out their rain high up in the hills of Pirnmill behind us, but back down at sea-level we had inadvertently wondered into a balmy summer afternoon full of butterflies and the gentle sounds of crashing waves on pebble shores hidden behind bushes of pretty gorse.

 Revived and reinvigorated we started out past the gorse bushes (known as Whin in these parts) following the road back around the tip of the island towards Lochranza.
 The village of Catacol soon came into view as we passed the cottages known as the Twelve Apostles and the watering hole of the Catacol Hotel.
 No time to pause today though as the 10 miles had taken their toll on us, not to mention a large slice of the days time, so for now our objective was to get back to Lochranza above all else.

-We passed solitary cottages and damp wooded cliffs with the sea our constant companion on our left.
-The rain we had so far efficiently outrun at sea-level now though paid us a final visit soaking us to the bone once more as we traipsed along the dreary tarmac as if to remind us that where ever we were we could still be got at.
+We passed solitary cottages and damp wooded cliffs with the sea our constant companion to our left.
+The rain we had so far efficiently outrun at sea-level now paid us a final visit of the day soaking us to the core as we traipsed along the dreary tarmac.

 The huts of the Claonaig Ferry finally edged into view from around the last of what had seemed like endless corners and no more welcome a sight could have been imagined, for these small nondescript buildings signalled one thing for us … the end!

-We had made it back to Lochranza we were been covered in peat and mud, had been soaked through incessantly, seen high and remote places, crossed nature reserves, been very nearly lost, been at the water source of the purest whisky in Scotland, hiked along two magnificent glens and seen the sea, all in a single one day hike!
+We had made it back to Lochranza, we were covered in stinking peat and mud, had been soaked through incessantly, had seen high and remote places, crossed nature reserves, been very nearly lost, found the water source of the purest whisky in Scotland, hiked along two magnificent glens and seen the sea, all in a single days hike!